What is Rosin?

 How Much Pressure is Needed?

 The amount of pressure need to extract Rosin will vary depending on your source material freshness and type (flower, bubble, sift etc.) and the temperature used.
-Our extensive testing has discovered that 3000-4000 lbs of pressure and 225 degrees of heat is more than sufficient for Rosin extraction.
+Our extensive testing has discovered that between 2000-3500 lbs of pressure and between 185-225 degrees of heat is more than sufficient for Rosin extraction.
 Anything above that is overkill and does not increase yield while possible damaging terpenes.
 Our stm 4.0 press will allow you to store up to 50 different presets for future use including temperature, pressure, cycle and dwell settings.

 How Much Rosin can I Extract from My Source Materials?

 This will vary depending on the type and quality of your source material.
 The better and fresher your source materials, the better the yield.
 In our experience, the yield is similar to that you would get out of other extraction methods.
 Our best quality source materials have produced as high as 30% or more.
-When you find the optimum materials and settings, our stm 4.0 press will allow you to store up to 48 different presets for future use including temperature, pressure, cycle and dwell settings.
+When you find the optimum materials and settings, our stm 4.0 press will allow you to store multiple user presets for future use including temperature, pressure, cycle and dwell settings.

 Ways to Process Cannabis?